seale61/weather-project-backend/README.md

 # weather-project-backend
 ## Full Stack Development Tutorial - Part 1
-In this tutorial, we create two data collection scripts using node:
+In this tutorial, we create two data collection scripts using Node:
 * weather.js - collects current weather data from openweathermap.org and stores it in a table called weather_history_hourly.
 This script will be run via crontab using a shell script every 60 minutes in order to create historical weather data.
 * weather_daily.js - processes the data and stores the highs and lows for the previous date (or a given date) in a table called weather_history_daily.
 The script will be run once a day at 12:05 AM via crontab using shell script.
 This data will later be used to create a dashboard that will display weather trends over time for a given city (or cities).

 ## Installation
-If you don't have **git** installed, be sure to do this first.
+If you don't have **git, nodejs, npm and MySQL (or MariaDB)** installed, then be sure to install them first.
 From a terminal command line, clone this repository by entering:

     git clone https://github.com/seale61/weather-project-backend.git